by-jp/www.byjp.me/content/notes/facebook/2007-03/qk6dqlkwelrg6slc7rxozqs7su/index.md

 ---
 Hugo Shelly, you are the man.

-Please tell everyone about the awesome game of Lost and Hugo's newfound fame! {{< linkrot "http://lost.eu" >}}
+Please tell everyone about the awesome game of Lost and Hugo's newfound fame! {{< linkrot "lost.eu" >}}